 KC: It’s meant a home, in the sense that I feel like my work is loved, that people have my back, and that I’m taken seriously on my own terms, but not too seriously.
 From the first time working with Book*hug (on my third poetry collection, Lent), I felt I was in a conversation, ongoing, interesting, with my publishers, who were tireless in bringing books to readers in a fickle and inattentive landscape.

-B*: Can you share another title from the Book*hug catalogue that has left a lasting impression on you as a reader?
-Tell us about a title by another Book*hug author that has been a touchstone book for you, one that you found meaningful, interesting, or simply loved.
+B*: Can you share another title from the Book*hug Press catalogue that has left a lasting impression on you as a reader?
+A book that has been a touchstone book for you, one that you found meaningful, interesting, or simply loved.

 KC: The Third Person by Emily Anglin!
 These are haunting, deeply strange stories that sneak up on you.
 I read this book six years ago and have yet to find anything that more perfectly evokes the peculiar feeling of standing alone on a street at night, passing by a window and wondering about the life inside.
 Which is one of my favourite things in life.
 And difficult to get at with such precision in fiction, even though that is what fiction, really, does for us.
 Makes us wonder, glancingly, about other people’s lives.